 Ingham Intermediate School District expects students to conduct themselves in keeping with their levels of development, maturity, and demonstrated capabilities with a proper regard for the rights and welfare of other students, the educational purpose underlying all school activities, and the care of school facilities and equipment.
 The school district prohibits the bullying of any student(s).

-Any incident of bullying should be reported in person, over the phone, or in writing to the Building Principal or Director of Human Resources.Wilson Talent Center – Jeff Smith @ 517.244.1303
+Any incident of bullying should be reported in person, over the phone, online, or in writing to the Building Principal or Director of Human Resources.Wilson Talent Center – Jeff Smith @ 517.244.1303

 Heartwood School – Alexis Adams @ 517.244.1404

 SLC/Evergreen, MWS, St. Vincent & Ingham Academy – Denise Lycos @ 517.244.1354